Watch now: Changing Futures and the next phase of public service reform

-Join us to discuss the next phase of the Changing Futures Programme, 14th May, 10AM-12PM.
+Watch our seminar as we discuss the next phase of the Changing Futures Programme.

-Over two hours, we will look at the Changing Futures journey so far, where the next phase will be taking place, and what the programme has already shown about working differently with people facing multiple disadvantage.
+Over two hours, we looked at the Changing Futures journey so far, where the next phase will be taking place, and what the programme has already shown about working differently with people facing multiple disadvantage.

-We will also consider how Changing Futures connects to the wider public service reform agenda, including Test, Learn and Grow, place-based budgets, and the broader movement towards more relational public services.
+We also considered how Changing Futures connects to the wider public service reform agenda, including Test, Learn and Grow, place-based budgets, and the broader movement towards more relational public services.

-The second part of the seminar will focus on lessons from the first phase of Changing Futures.
-Drawing on frontline, leadership and national perspectives, speakers will share practical advice for areas receiving funding and reflect on how places can use the opportunity to build lasting change.
+The second part of the seminar focused on lessons from the first phase of Changing Futures.
+Drawing on frontline, leadership and national perspectives, speakers shared practical advice for areas receiving funding and reflected on how places can use the opportunity to build lasting change.

-Andrew Laird, Chief Executive, Mutual Ventures, will Chair the session and will be joined by:
+Andrew Laird, Chief Executive, Mutual Ventures, was joined by:

 · Jenny Ewels, MHCLG Programme Lead